KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

   there is an official beginner tutorial on Distributed Training [here](https://pytorch.org/tutorials/beginner/ddp_series_fault_tolerance.html).

 - Performing data augmentations on the gpu, instead of the cpu.
-By default, pytorch will perform the selected data augmentations on the cpu instead of the gpu, and this is a particular performance drain for computationally expensive augmentations e.g. warping 3d data.
-The data can be moved to the GPU, and a custom augmentation function can be coded using pytorch to then automatically perform the computation on the gpu.
+By default, PyTorch will perform the selected data augmentations on the cpu instead of the gpu, and this is a particular performance drain for computationally expensive augmentations e.g. warping 3d data.
+The data can be moved to the GPU, and a custom augmentation function can be coded using PyTorch to then automatically perform the computation on the gpu.
 A simple example of how to perform GPU-based data augmentations can be found in `gpu_data_augmentations.py`.
 - Enabling channels_last memory format for vision models if there are no hard coded operations on exact tensor dimensions in your code e.g. `my_data = my_data.to(memory_format=torch.channels_last)`.
 Take care to also make sure that your model is also in the same channels format e.g. `my_model = my_model.to(memory_format=torch.channels_last)`.
   Further details can be found [here](https://pytorch.org/tutorials/intermediate/memory_format_tutorial.html).
 - Disabling debugging APIs.
-When you are finished coding/debuggin a model, you don't need all the background activity of Pytorch checking everything is ok for debugging purposes.
+When you are finished coding/debuggin a model, you don't need all the background activity of PyTorch checking everything is ok for debugging purposes.
 These options can be disabled using `torch.autograd.set_detect_anomaly(False)`, `torch.autograd.profiler.profile(enabled=False)` and `torch.autograd.profiler.emit_nvtx(enabled=False)`.
 - Using torch automatic mixed precision.
 Most models can train/inference perfectly well in a reduced level of numerical